gridgain/yardstick/README.md

 Generation modes:

-* `STANDARD` - all benchmark results are displayed on separate graphs
+* `STANDARD` - All benchmark results are displayed on separate graphs.
+Graphs are generated in the benchmark run folder.

-    Example: `bin/jfreechart-graph-gen.sh -i results_2014-05-20_03-19-21 results_2014-05-20_03-20-35 -gm STANDARD`
+	`bin/jfreechart-graph-gen.sh -gm STANDARD -i results_2014-05-20_03-19-21`

-    Output: images with graphs and Results.html file are generated for every benchmark run from the folders above, the generated files are located in the benchmark run folder, near probe results files

-* `COMPARISON` - benchmarks from multiple folders (space separated) are paired together
+* `COMPARISON` - Benchmarks from multiple folders are paired together.
+In this mode 2 or more results folders are compared in such way that benchmark 1 from result 1 will be compared with benchmark 1 from result 2, same for benchmark 2, 3 and so on.

-    Example: `bin/jfreechart-graph-gen.sh -i results_2014-05-20_03-19-21 results_2014-05-20_03-20-35 -gm COMPARISON`
+    `bin/jfreechart-graph-gen.sh -gm COMPARISON -i results_2014-05-20_03-19-21 results_2014-05-20_03-20-35`

-    Output: folder `results_comparison_2014-05-20_03-19-21_2014-05-20_03-20-35` is created, it contains the list of folders with images and Results.html file.
-In this mode the first benchmark run from the first input folder is compared with the first benchmark run from the second input folder, the second run with the second run and etc.

-* `COMPOUND` - benchmarks from multiple folders (space separated) are shown together, it's a default mode
+* `COMPOUND` - Benchmarks from multiple folders (space separated) are shown together on the same graph.
+This is default mode.

-    Example: `bin/jfreechart-graph-gen.sh -i results_2014-05-20_03-19-21 results_2014-05-20_03-20-35 -gm COMPOUND`
+    `bin/jfreechart-graph-gen.sh -gm COMPOUND -i results_2014-05-20_03-19-21 results_2014-05-20_03-20-35`

-    Output: folder `results_compound_2014-05-20_03-19-21_2014-05-20_03-20-35` is created, it contains images with graphs and Results.html.
-All benchmarks results will be displayed on one graph

 ## Maven Install
 The easiest way to get started with Yardstick in your project is to use Maven dependency management: